-Joel LeGurre is Program Manager, Financial Aid.
+Joel LeGurre is the Program Manager for Office of Financial Aid.
 Ms. LeGurre joined the School in Fall 2016 and is responsible for assisting students with attaining the financial resources necessary to successfully achieve their nursing education.
 She has 15 years of experience in student financial aid and loan processing.
 Ms. LeGurre holds a Bachelor’s of Science from Touro College.